cavinlauw/DoorDash-Interview-Assesment/README.md

 # DoorDash-Interview-Assement
 This Cavin's GitHub repository that contains a technical interview assesment that is given by Doordash.

+#### If you would like to access to my work on Jupyter workbook, you can click the link here: https://github.com/cavinlauw/DoorDash-Interview-Assement/blob/main/Analysis_for_Doordash_assessment.ipynb

 The tools that I was using were Jupyter Notebook and Python (Pandas and Matplotlib).
 I was able to gain three perspective of insights from the raw data.
  ###